snackon/Witchmacs/README.md

 After running this command, the first time you run Emacs will download all of the specified packages in the config.org file, so please be patient!

+Also, to get autocompletion on C, C++ and Java files, you'll need to install the corresponding company backend servers first (you'll be automatically prompted to do so the first time you open a relevant file)

 # Dependencies
 `clang` as backend for C and C++ autocompletion

 `llvm` to install irony server

 # TODO